The over 65 population is growing exponentially in the US

 This is a common theme with our Papa Pals.
 What starts out as a job, quickly becomes a source of connection and companionship.
 Jessica, one of our Papa Pals, told us that members she works with have become like family to her, helping her to heal after her own father passed away.
 Robin, a retired nurse who became a Papa Pal to give back told us that her members have become some of her best friends.

 Misconceptions and negative beliefs about aging have been around for a long time, but that doesn’t mean we can’t change them.
-Aging terminology needs to evolve into something more positive, helpful, and true.
+We can dismantle ageism in healthcare by evolving aging terminology into something more positive, helpful, and true.

 Dr. Perissnotto is right: Older adults rock.